-BIGOTRY CANNOT BE TOLERATED - Any expression of hatred or prejudice is inconsistent with the purposes of higher education in a free society.
+BIGOTRY CANNOT BE TOLERATED - Hatred or prejudice is inconsistent with the purposes of higher education in a free society.
 So long as bigotry exists in any form in the larger society, it will be an issue on the college campus.
-There must be a commitment by the institution to create conditions where bigotry is forth-rightly confronted.
+There must be a commitment by the institution to create conditions where bigotry is forthrightly confronted.